BEST CHEST FLY EXERCISE (DUMBBELL FLYS VS. CABLE FLYS)

 Although a heavy compound press should always be the cornerstone of your chest training routine, flys are a great movement to include at the end of your workout as they target a separate movement pattern of the pecs for complete, well-rounded development.

-A few days ago I covered the differences between the barbell bench press vs. the dumbbell bench press, and I wanted to follow that up today by discussing dumbbell flys vs. cable flys.
+I covered the differences between the barbell bench press vs. the dumbbell bench press, and I wanted to follow that up by discussing dumbbell flys vs. cable flys.

 But what is the best fly exercise for stimulating maximum hypertrophy in the pecs?
 A dumbbell fly or a cable fly?